Controllable nonlinear propagation of partially incoherent Airy beams: Results and Discussion

 To quantitatively analyze the change of the diffracting property of the beams with or without the bias field, we define two factors for simple discussion: one factor is called peak intensity ratio $K={I}_{out}^{'}/{I}_{ini}$, where ${I}_{out}^{'}$ and ${I}_{ini}$ refer to the final and initial peak intensity of PIABs with nonlinear propagation, respectively; Another factor is named intensity profile similarity, $S=cov({I}_{out}^{'},{I}_{ini})/\sqrt{Var({I}_{out}^{'})Var({I}_{ini})}$, where $cov(X,Y)$ is the covariance between random distribution $X$ and $Y$, $Var(X)$ is the variance of random distribution $X$, ${I}_{out}^{'}$ and ${I}_{ini}$ refer to the final and initial intensity distributions of PIABs with nonlinear propagation, respectively.
+To quantitatively analyze the influence of the self-accelerating properties of PIABs after nonlinear propagation, we define the transverse shift of the main lobe $\Delta y$, which is the spatial shift of the main lobe after 5 mm through air.